 Films — Live-Action

-- Batman Forever gave audiences Dr. Chase Meridian (Nicole Kidman), who could be seen as an Author's Saving Throw for the female leads in the two previous Batman films: a straight-up Damsel in Distress (Vicki Vale) and an Action Girl who was nonetheless psychotic, emotionally weak, and pitiable (Selina Kyle/Catwoman).
+- Batman Forever gave audiences Dr. Chase Meridian (Nicole Kidman), who could be seen as an Author's Saving Throw for the female lead in the first Batman: the straight-up Damsel in Distress (Vicki Vale).
 This becomes clear when Bruce Wayne pays her a visit and becomes concerned when he hears feminine gasps and grunts coming from her office.
 Thinking she's being attacked and finding the door locked, he kicks it in - only to find that Dr. Meridian was just practicing her boxing skills with a punching bag.
 (To compound Bruce's embarrassment, Chase then makes a sarcastic comment about how he'll now have to buy her a new door.)
 Later on, when she and Bruce are being attacked by Two-Face's gang, Chase punches out one of the Mooks when he tries to grab her - although she is taken hostage moments later.

 - While they still end these sequences rescued in some way, Mary Jane in Spider-Man 3 and Gwen Stacy in The Amazing Spider-Man manage to protect themselves from danger during the climax beforehand.